mkarner07/mkarner07.github.io/_posts/2023-11-12-7-books-for-highly-productive-managers.md

 *<sub>Atomic Habits by James Clear</sub>*
 {: .text-center}

-Habits can be the seed of success and they can becom especially handy if you are a busy manager as habits automate certain behaviors.
+Habits can be the seed of success and they can become especially handy if you are a busy manager as habits automate certain behaviors.

 The book is a practical guide to understanding and changing habits for lasting improvement.
 The book delves into the science behind habits, offering small, actionable steps to create meaningful change.
 The author explores the psychology of habit formation, providing insights on cues and strategies for making positive habits stick.

 With real-life examples and practical advice, it is a valuable resource for those seeking a methodical approach to personal development and sustained success.

 If you got interested, check out the full book [Atomic Habits](https://amzn.to/3u7uvfl) by James Clear.